APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [StreetTraffic](https://github.com/streettraffic/streettraffic) - StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by HERE.
 - [PySAL](https://pysal.org) - The Python Spatial Analysis Library is a collection of algorithms for exploring spatial correlations and other spatial relationships.
 - [city-seer-api](https://cityseer.benchmarkurbanism.com/) - A package for pedestrian-scale network-based urban analysis: network analysis, landuse accessibilities and mixed uses, statistical aggregations.
+- [Geemap](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
+- [Geoplot](https://residentmario.github.io/geoplot/) - geoplot is a high-level Python geospatial plotting library.
+It’s an extension to cartopy and matplotlib which makes mapping easy: like seaborn for geospatial.
+- [Urbansprawl](https://github.com/lgervasoni/urbansprawl) - The urbansprawl project provides an open source framework for assessing urban sprawl using open data.
+It uses OpenStreetMap (OSM) data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.
+- [Xarray-spatial](https://xarray-spatial.org/) - Xarray-Spatial implements common raster analysis functions using Numba and provides an easy-to-install, easy-to-extend codebase for raster analysis.
+- [Momepy](http://docs.momepy.org/en/stable/) - Momepy is a library for quantitative analysis of urban form - urban morphometrics.
+It is part of PySAL (Python Spatial Analysis Library) and is built on top of GeoPandas, other PySAL modules and networkX.
+- [global indicators](https://github.com/global-healthy-liveable-cities/global-indicators) - Global healthy and sustainable city-indicators collaboration.
+- [rasterio](https://github.com/rasterio/rasterio/blob/master/docs/index.rst) - Geographic information systems use GeoTIFF and other formats to organize and store gridded raster datasets such as satellite imagery and terrain models.

 ### R
 R Packages & Related Resources.